bion/hexalingual-euler/readme.md

 All times given in seconds

+### Problem Three
+* Ruby: 0.030 from command line
+* C: 0.001 from command line
+* SuperCollider: 0.90 from command line, 0.0002 not including
+  interpreter start/stop

+Note: SuperCollider can't represent integers over 32 bits, had to use a float.

 ### Problem Two
 * Ruby: 0.037 from command line
 * C: 0.001 from command line